akhomy/date_time_day/README.md

 ## Installation:

 1. Download and enable as normal module.
-2. Go to the any entity and add new field with Date Time Day type.
+2. Go to the any entity and add new field with date time day type.

 ## Configuration